 To sum up

 Gathering customer feedback is crucial and will help you grow your business.
 Few businesses manage customer feedback well and often forget to follow up with their customers.
 Use this to your advantage and give your customers a great experience by acting on their feedback and keeping them in the loop.
-Get started collecting feedback today by reaching out to a customer for an interview, sending out a survey, or setting up your own feedback page with Convas.
+Get started collecting feedback today by reaching out to a customer for an interview, sending out a survey, or setting up your own feedback board with Convas.